Feature #18285

 Then we wouldn't lose too much information from the exception (the class of the object would still be obvious) and avoid the drawbacks.

-Updated by ivoanjo (Ivo Anjo) 7 months ago
+Updated by ivoanjo (Ivo Anjo) about 3 years ago

 Yeah, I think it's useful to include the object class and possibly its id, but with the default #inspect